sillevl/course-software-engineering/POODR/object-oriented_design.md

 Objects resist being reused int different contexts.
 They are difficult to test and may introduce duplication.

 In small applications, poor design is survivable.
+The problem is that is that if they are successful, they grow up as poorly designed big applications.

 ### A Practical Definition of Design